- We advise you to exercise a high degree of caution in Turkey because of the high threat of terrorist attack.

 Money and valuables

 Before you go, organise a variety of ways to access your money in Turkey, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in Turkey.
+Consult with your bank to find out whether your ATM card will work in Turkey.

 Turkey has introduced new banknotes and coins.
 The new currency is equal in value to the notes and coins being replaced.
 Banknotes in the E-7 and E-8 series can be exchanged until the end of 2015 and 2019, respectively, at branches of the Central Bank of the Republic of Turkey and TC Ziraat Bankasi.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.